-Amelia has no sooner taken a sip of the Californian Chenin Blanc than she starts to make rather impolite slurping noises.
+Amelia had no sooner taken a sip of the Californian Chenin Blanc than she starts to make rather impolite slurping noises.
 Nothing to do with the quality of the wine you understand; rather she is teaching us the proper way to taste vino.
 We smile politely, take a sip of the Chenin Blanc and swallow.

 Slurping, and the associated risk of dribbling for us amateurs, was never an option – at least not in public!
 Amelia is Amelia Singer, a presenter on TV’s The Wine Show, and she has come on Celebrity Eclipse® for a two-night mini-cruise from Southampton to Le Havre in France to host wine-tasting sessions, train the ship’s sommeliers and unveil a new DIY wine-tasting kit.

-Available only on Eclipse® for now (but likely to be rolled out across the fleet), the kit costs $59 and comprises a box of four 187ml bottles of wine that passengers can sip and slurp in the privacy of their own cabin while watching a video made by Amelia and the show’s co-presenter Joe Fattorini.
+Available only on Eclipse® for now (but likely to be rolled out across the fleet), the kit costs $59 (£45.88) and comprises a box of four 187ml bottles of wine that passengers can sip and slurp in the privacy of their own cabin, while watching a video made by Amelia and the show’s co-presenter Joe Fattorini.

 If you prefer a group tasting – and I reckon they are always more fun – both Amelia and Joe will be hosting wine-tasting sessions on two 11 night Best of the Western Mediterranean cruises from Civitavecchia (for Rome) this autumn as part of a new partnership between The Wine Show and Celebrity Cruises®.

 The cruises are on Celebrity Reflection® and visit Italy, France, Spain and Gibraltar.
 Pick 11th September to sail with Joe, or 9th October to cruise with Amelia.